 - traffic management proposals

-- medical considerations
+- medical needs

 - waste management proposals

-- hire agreements for the land or venues intended to be used (both council owned or private)
+- hire agreements for the land or venues intended to be used (both council-owned or private)

 What happens next